Translational Discovery Omics II - Proteomics

 - Type of assessment details

-i) An overview of the major high-end quantitative proteomics technologies (label-free and tandem-mass-tag labeling) used for analyzing patient and biological samples using high-resolution mass spectrometry,
+i) An overview of the major high-end quantitative proteomics technologies (label-free and tandem-mass-tag labelling) used for analysing patient and biological samples using high-resolution mass spectrometry.

 iii) Knowledge of important factors influencing pre-analytical sample variability and optimal experimental design for analysis of clinical samples.

-iv) Knowledge of biological applications using quantitative proteomics including proteome quantitation, analysis of post-translational modifications, and functional protein interaction networks.
+iv) Knowledge of biological applications using quantitative proteomics including proteome quantitation and functional protein interaction networks.

 - All aids allowed